cindymit/Body-By-Boba/README.md

 ## Project Description

 'Body by Boba' is an app that bring's Boba lovers together!
 Body by Boba knows that you work hard, and a result YOU SHOULD DRINK (Boba) HARDER!
+Click the logo to enter the app!
 Submit your favorite drink in the form to help others discover new favorites!
 Find a new drink combination by using the drop down menu to filter through the current entries and omit what you like or don't like (Ew, matcha?
 YUCK!).
 Let's get you started on a new boba journey!

 ## Wireframes